bharath-naik/k8s-tuts/DemoProject/readme.md

 let's run the command `kubectl get all`. this get's all the components that are inside the cluster

-let's create a mongoDB deployemnt
+**let's create a mongoDB deployemnt but the secret must be deployed first to reference in the mongodb deployement env values**